 Also, the fabrication of CMOS and BJTs require a controlled addition of impurities, thus increasing the complexity of making these chips.
 All these together make BiCMOS technology really expensive, when compared with the other technologies.
 In addition to this, the complicated manufacturing of BiCMOS risks the chances of increased leakage current.

-The basic circuit configuration is exactly the same as that of a 2-input CMOS NAND gate, but with extra MOSFETs in the circuit.
+The basic circuit configuration is precisely the same as that of a 2-input CMOS NAND gate, but with extra MOSFETs in the circuit.

 Qp and Qo are low impedance output drivers.